GaaferGouda/GaaferGouda/README.md

 <h1 align="center"> Jr.Data Scientist</h1>

 I am a **Data Scientist** with an engineering background working for industrial corporates.
 My focus is on using **Machine Learning** to drive projects for efficiency gains.
-I am experienced in running  Alhamdulillah **projects** preparing data infrastructures, and delivering proof-of-concept.
+I am experienced in running **projects** preparing data infrastructures, and delivering proof-of-concept.
 𝗔𝗰𝗾𝘂𝗶𝗿𝗲𝗱 𝗦𝗸𝗶𝗹𝗹𝘀: Python, Scientific programming, Data visualization, Time-series & Spectral analysis, Modeling, Filtering, Clustering, Gradient descent, Regex, and Text processing.
 - I’m currently finishing up on the [**OSSU**](https://github.com/ossu/data-science) — a free self-taught education in Computer Science
 - I’m learning more about the math and implementations of ML and DL algorithms